Is Sauna Safe for Elderly People? Benefits and Considerations

 Dehydration – Increased risk of fluid loss

-Older adults are more prone to dehydration in saunas because their bodies retain less water and their thirst response is weaker.
+• Older people lose water more easily in saunas: Older adults are more prone to dehydration in saunas because their bodies hold less water and their thirst signal isn’t as strong.

-To stay safe, seniors should drink water before and after sauna use, ideally 500ml to 1 liter.
+• Drinking water before and after helps a lot: To stay safe, seniors should drink 500ml to 1 liter of water before and after using the sauna to replace lost fluids.

 Overheating – Body temperature may rise too high